Archibald Cox: Family and ancestors

-Cox was born in Plainfield, New Jersey, the son of Archibald and Frances "Fanny" Bruen Perkins Cox, the eldest of seven children.
+Cox was born in Plainfield, New Jersey in 1912, the son of Archibald and Frances "Fanny" Bruen Perkins Cox, the eldest of seven children.
 His father Archibald Sr. (Harvard College, 1896; Harvard Law School, 1899) was the son of a Manhattan lawyer, Rowland Cox, and rose to prominence as a patent and trademark lawyer, and who wrote Cox's Manual on Trade Marks.
 When Rowland Cox died suddenly in 1900, Archibald Sr. inherited his father's solo practice almost right out of law school.
 He built on that start to become successful in his own right.
 His most prominent achievement was securing the red cross as the trademark of Johnson & Johnson.
 Compared to the lawyers on his mother's side, his father (as Archibald Jr. reflected late in his life) did not participate much in public service, although he had "done a few things for Woodrow Wilson … at the time of the peace conference" and was president of the local Board of Education.
 He also served as a member of the New Jersey Rapid Transit Commission.

 Education

 Cox attended the private Wardlaw School, then located in Plainfield, New Jersey, until he was fourteen.
 Afterwards, he studied at St. Paul's School in New Hampshire, attending due to his father's intervention on his behalf despite low grades.

-Cox thrived at St. Paul and in his final year, he won Hugh Camp Memorial Cup for public speaking and led the school's debate team to defeat Groton.
+Cox thrived at St. Paul and in his final year, he won the Hugh Camp Memorial Cup for public speaking and led the school's debate team to defeat Groton.
 It was during this period that he read Beveridge's Life of John Marshall, which was an important early ingredient in Cox's progressive view of the law.
 With a warm recommendation from the head-master (and family connections), Cox was able to enter Harvard College in 1930.